 2019 – I’m coming to get ya!

 Whether your goals are large or small, it’s good to have them.
 To keep you on track.
 To keep you steaming ahead.
 To neatly tick them off a list using a red sparkly pen if that makes you content.
-Or as a reminder of what’s important to you and what makes you feel like you’re progressing in your career and personal life.
+Or as a reminder of what’s important to you and what makes you feel like you’re progressing in life.
 So here, in no particular order are my voiceover goals for 2019.

 So one goal I aspire to this year is getting creative in and out of the booth.
 Going for those auditions that I would usually avoid as they take me out of my comfort zone.
 Playing with different genre in warm-ups, practise sessions, personal demos.
 Adopting creative ideas for marketing and “putting myself out there”.
 And perhaps, if I’m feeling daring, changing spot in my favourite café (although this will prove tricky as it really is the most comfortable chair….)